Acerca de

 There are two types of plastic recycling: mechanical & chemical; mechanical recycling involves sorting, cleaning, and shredding them to make pellets, which can then be fashioned into other products.
 This approach works very well if plastic wastes are sorted according to their chemical composition.

-Gasification & pyrolysis are alternatives to incineration.
+Pyrolysis & gasification are alternatives to incineration.
 The main goal of incineration is to destroy the waste, thus keeping it out of landfill: the heat released from incineration might be used to produce steam to drive a turbine and generate electricity.
-But, burning plastic is actually one of the highest GHG emitting forms of energy production.
+But, energy from incineration is not possible as burning plastics releases harmful gases: burning plastics is actually one of the highest GHG emitting processes.

 Plastic to fuel